-When creating your personal retirement plan, there are a variety of tools you can use to fund your long-term savings goals.
-An employer-sponsored 401(k) is one of them, and indexed universal life insurance (IUL) is another.
-There are notable differences when comparing IUL vs. a 401(k), though.
+When creating your personal retirement plan, a variety of tools can help you fund your long-term savings goals.
+An employer-sponsored 401(k) is one, and indexed universal life insurance (IUL) is another.
+However, there are notable differences between IUL versus a 401(k).
 A 401(k) allows you to invest money on a tax-deferred basis while also enjoying a tax deduction for contributions.
-Meanwhile, indexed universal life insurance allows you to secure a death benefit for your loved ones while accumulating cash value that you can borrow against.
+Meanwhile, indexed universal life insurance provides a death benefit for loved ones while accumulating cash value to borrow against.

 A financial advisor can also help you use these vehicles to plan for your retirement.